Tyfyter/Origins/README.md

 # Origins
-this is supposed to be a pretty large terraria mod, but also we have a team of ~3 people. idk if this changes anything but chee if u can see this add me on discord olivia#1058
+this is supposed to be a "decently-sized" terraria mod, but also we have a team of ~3 people.